Links to Phonetics Resources

 • Spoken corpora

 • Atlas of North American English by W. Labov, S. Ash and Ch.
 Boberg.
-It illustrates phonetics, phonology and sound-change in American English dialects, as well as the principles and methods of dialect study
+It illustrates phonetics, phonology and sound-change in progress in American English dialects, as well as the principles and methods of dialect study

 • Sound Comparisons: Exploring Diversity in Phonetics Across Language Families, from the Max Planck and Harvard Research Center.
 Sound files and transcriptions of the different pronunciations of the 'same' 100 words ('cognates') across a language family.
 Ten language families illustrated.
 Place the mouse over any map or table to hear the word